Beyond real blow-up: Masuda detours and complex holonomy: Comments

-The projective compactification of sections \ref{Fol} and \ref{B} applies to $\C^N\subset\CP^N$, in principle, via the higher-dimensional variants of analytic diagonalization in the nonresonant Poincaré and Siegel domains.
-Resonance for higher-dimensional spectral and integer coefficient vectors $\boldsymbol{\lambda}, \boldsymbol{\alpha}$ is defined by \eqref{res}, verbatim.
-For simplicity of presentation, we refrained from indulging in this direct generalization here, say for higher-dimensional Galerkin approximations of the spatially heterogeneous quadratic Fuji equation \eqref{PDEb}.
-More importantly, it is not clear how well direct Galerkin approximations represent blow-up phenomena in complex time, numerically.
+The projective compactification of sections \ref{Fol} and \ref{B} applies to $\C^N\subset\CP^N$, in principle, via the higher-dimensional variants of analytic diagonalization in the nonresonant Poincaré and Siegel domains. \emph{Resonance} for higher-dimensional spectral and integer coefficient vectors $\boldsymbol{\lambda}, \boldsymbol{\alpha}$ is defined by \eqref{res}, verbatim.
+For simplicity of presentation, we refrained from indulging in such generalizations here, say for higher-dimensional Galerkin approximations of the spatially heterogeneous quadratic Fujita equation \eqref{PDEb}.
+More importantly, it is not clear how well direct Galerkin approximations represent blow-up phenomena in complex time, at all.